 The Devil Rides Out is a British horror film which is based upon the 1934 novel of the same name by Dennis Wheatley.
+The film is directed by Hammer regular Terence Fisher.
 This film offered horror legend Christopher Lee a rare chance to play the hero on screen.

 Whether or not you believe in the supernatural, I think that it simply cannot be denied that the Devil and Satanism are two things guaranteed to chill the blood of any sane person.